Benash

-Simon Laroche Nganou Noubissie, better known by the stage name Benash (born in Douala, Cameroon on 16 February 1994), is a French rapper from Boulogne-Billancourt, Hauts-de-Seine.
+Simon Laroche Nganou Noubissie, better known by the stage name Benash (born in Douala, Cameroon on 16 February 1994), is a Cameroonian rapper from Boulogne-Billancourt, Hauts-de-Seine.
 He began his career as a member of the band 40000 Gang, before going solo under the wing of Booba.

 History

 Early life

 Benash was born in Douala, Cameroon.
 He moved to Boulogne-Billancourt, France, at the age of 6.

 Career

 40000 Gang (2012-2015)

 In 2012, Benash joined the SDHS Family (Soldats Des Hauts de Seine Family), a band formed by friends from his neighborhood of which he appeared in the clips before integrating it.
 The band collaborated with Booba in February 2014 on the title "Porsche Panamera".
 During 2014, the group renamed itself "40000 Gang".
 Worn by the titles "Sosa", "César", "40K" and "Paris m'a tué", 40000 Gang released their first and only project, a mixtape called "Anarchy", on June 29, 2015 under 92i.
 The mixtape experienced a commercial failure selling only 2,642 copies on its first week despite the promotion offered by Booba.